abiswasmw/stanford-dogs-classifier/README.md

 net.save("trained_models/model_1.h5")
 ```

-You can visualize the training progress using TensorBoard.
-From a different terminal, execute the following command.
+To visualize the training progress using TensorBoard, execute the following command in a new terminal.
 ```
 tensorboard --logdir logs
 ```

 This will output something like this.
-Click on the link to see the training in a browser.
 ```
 Serving TensorBoard on localhost; to expose to the network, use a proxy or pass --bind_all TensorBoard 2.5.0 at http://localhost:6006/ (Press CTRL+C to quit)
 ```
+Click on the link to view the training progress in a browser.

 The model achieved around 83% accuracy (training) and 75% accuracy (validation).
 The top-k categorical accuracy was significantly higher at 98% (training) and 95% (validation).
 The results are shown below.